WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 ### Cluster

 Which entities know about which coins.
-For example, this coin belongs to a cluster that is known by KYC exchange and Alice.
+For example, this coin belongs to a cluster that is known by a KYC exchange and Alice.
 Read more: [What is the cluster history?](/FAQ/FAQ-UseWasabi.md#what-is-the-cluster-history)
 :::